espiondev/SkibidiRizz/README.md

 3. Create a `token.txt` file in the same directory as `main.py` and paste the token into the file
 4. Run the python file
 5. Use the /start command to start the bot

+# Known issues

+Any bugs relating to downloading music are caused by [dl-librescore](https://github.com/LibreScore/dl-librescore)